input-output-hk/chain-wallet-libs/bindings/wallet-cordova/README.md

 ## Getting started

+The [official cordova
+documentation](https://cordova.apache.org/docs/en/11.x/guide/hybrid/plugins/index.html)
-For general documentation on Cordova's plugins development, the [official documentation](https://cordova.apache.org/docs/en/11.x/guide/hybrid/plugins/index.html) is the best place to start.
+is the best place to start.

+## Requirements

-### Requirements
+### General

 As a baseline, Node.js and the cordova cli are required.
-Since the process of running the tests involves creating and application, the documentation at [installing-the-cordova-cli](https://cordova.apache.org/docs/en/11.x/guide/cli/index.html#installing-the-cordova-cli) can be consulted.
-Check out the [Android documentation](https://cordova.apache.org/docs/en/11.x/guide/platforms/android/index.html) and the [IOs documentation](https://cordova.apache.org/docs/en/11.x/guide/platforms/ios/plugin.html) for requirements specific to the platform you are going to be developing for.
+Since the process of running the tests involves creating an application.
+The documentation at [installing-the-cordova-cli](https://cordova.apache.org/docs/en/11.x/guide/cli/index.html#installing-the-cordova-cli) can be used as a guide.
+Check out also the [Android documentation](https://cordova.apache.org/docs/en/11.x/guide/platforms/android/index.html) and the [iOS documentation](https://cordova.apache.org/docs/en/11.x/guide/platforms/ios/plugin.html) for requirements specific to the platform you are going to be developing for.

-#### Android

-[https://github.com/cross-rs/cross](cross) is currently used for building the native libraries for Android.

-#### iOS

-[https://github.com/eqrion/cbindgen](cbindgen) is necessary for generating the c header, which is then used from the Objetive C in this package.
-This is only needed if the core API changes.
-The [../bindings/wallet-c/regen_header.sh](regen_header.sh) script can be used to do this.

-#### JCLI
+Additionally, python3 is required to run the helper scripts.

-Additionally, jcli is required to generate the genesis file that it is used in the test-vectors, installation instructions can be found in the [jormungandr's repository](https://github.com/input-output-hk/jormungandr).
+`jcli` is required to generate the genesis file that it is used in the test-vectors, installation instructions can be found in the [jormungandr's repository](https://github.com/input-output-hk/jormungandr).
 It's recommended that the `jcli` version is built with the same version of `chain-libs` that is